Cushing House for Teens

 The Gavin Foundation offers Adolescent Substance Abuse Treatment for teens coping with addiction.
 The Cushing House residential alcohol/drug rehab program houses sixteen young men and fourteen young women between the ages of 16 and 20.
 Cushing House serves close to 100 adolescents and their families each year.

-Cushing House promotes self-care, self-reliance and community responsibility through structured activities and the experience of living in a residential setting.
+The Cushing House program promotes self-care, self-reliance and community responsibility through structured activities and the experience of living in a residential setting.
 Although both the boys and the girls programs use a similar structure, gender specific groups and activities are included in the programs.
 Psycho-educational and recovery support groups are primary tools, teaching about the nature of addiction, and the practice and principles of recovery.
-Residents of our youth recovery homes are expected to participate in life skills training including cooking, cleaning and other chores.

 Program Director Boys

 Intake Coordinator Boys